QuentinOchem/ada-spark-rfcs/considered/rfc-multiple_ghost_levels.md

 This proposal introduces two concepts:

-- A new pragma Ghost_Scope which allows to name a specific ghost code classification.
+- A new pragma Assertion_Level which allows to name a specific assertion level and its dependencies.
-- An extension for the syntax of all ghost code (preconditions, postconditions, assertions...) that allows to designate ghost code expression as being related to a specific classification.
+- An extension for the syntax of all assertions (preconditions, postconditions, assertions...) that allows to designate ghost code expression as being related to a specific level.

 Tools such as compilers, provers or static analysers will be able to be configured to enable or not certain ghost code classes.